 The beginning of artificial intelligence systems was using what we have long called “rule engines,” meaning we programmed the computer according to a certain set of rules.
 (Ex.
-If the patient has a pain in the upper abdomen, and if on the MRI done, an abnormality in the bowel position appears pointing to an inflammation, then there is a possibility among others that he has a diverticulitis. doctor to make a diagnosis), but far from being a structure of precision and accuracy.
+If the patient has a pain in the upper abdomen, and if on the MRI done, an abnormality in the bowel position appears pointing to an inflammation, then there is a possibility among others that he may have a diverticulitis. doctor to make a diagnosis), but far from being a structure of precision and accuracy.

 In many existing chatbots today, these models still persist, which causes the famous “artificial stupidity” as I like to call it, since any differences from the rules programming, the system just doesn’t understand, doesn’t process and even understands what is being told to him.
 Makes you miss the physical attendant.

-Today, given the development of the field we have Machine Learning which is the ability of a computer to learn a decision or research model through an algorithm model that with training given to the computer can then have a result where the computer learns while Works on the model.
+Today, given the development of the area we have Machine Learning which is the ability of a computer to learn a decision or research model through an algorithm model that with training given to the computer can then have a result where the computer learns while Works on the model.

 This area that began with decision tree algorithms, Baynes logic, and others, now uses what we call neural networks, whose focus is to mimic the functioning of the human brain, where all neurons talk to each other.